The True Cost of Non-Compliance in Business

 The Ponemon Institute and Globalscape study has revealed that organizations that conduct five or more internal compliance audits per year have the lowest total compliance cost.
 Or you could reduce the risk even further by outsourcing tasks to an external provider.

 It’s important to establish best practices for the enforcement and roll out of new compliance obligations.
 This doesn’t just cover you for existing regulations, but futureproofs your business at the same time.

 Best practices that are cost-saving include corporate training programs, seeking out legal experts, integration of security and privacy functions and a fully functional incident response process.

 3. Delegate your responsibilities

-As a business grows, their compliance obligations grow too.
+As a business grows, compliance obligations grow too.
 That’s why it’s important to have a reliable and scalable means of managing your responsibilities.
-Outsourcing your international HR & payroll compliance to expert third parties can reduce costs across all compliance activity.
+Outsourcing your international HR and payroll compliance to expert third parties can reduce costs across all compliance activity.

 If you’re interested in finding out more about our payroll and HR management, download our brochure today.